bahoerres/broilerpate/content/Ground Beef - Understanding Lean-to-Fat Ratios.md

 ---
-updated: 2025-11-26T10:18
+updated: 2025-11-26T10:42
 ---

 The ratio on the label (like 80/20 or 93/7) tells you lean meat versus fat.
-But what most people don't realize is that these ratios are largely determined by the feeding program—whether the cattle were grass-fed and grain-finished (conventional) or 100% grass-fed.
+These ratios are largely determined by the feeding program—whether the cattle were grass-fed and grain-finished (conventional) or 100% grass-fed.
+Most people choose based on what they're making and their personal preferences around fat content.

-## Conventional: Grass-fed/Grain-finished (80/20 and 90/10)
+## Everyday Ground Beef (80/20 and 85/15)

-Cattle that are finished on grain develop more intramuscular fat, which gives you those higher fat ratios.
-This is your classic, widely available ground beef.

-### 80/20: The Workhorse

-This is your classic ground beef—20% fat means it's got enough to stay juicy and flavorful without being greasy.
-It's the most versatile ratio and what most recipes assume you're using when they just say "ground beef."
+This is your versatile, flavorful ground beef that works for most applications.
+It has enough fat to stay juicy and create rich flavor without being greasy.

-**Best for:**
+**Common ratios:**

+- **80/20** — Most common in conventional (grass-fed/grain-finished) beef
+- **85/15** — Most common in 100% grass-fed beef

+### What makes it work

+The fat renders during cooking and bastes the meat from the inside, keeping everything moist and flavorful.
+You'll get some rendered fat in the pan, but it's manageable and often desirable—it's what makes burgers juicy and gives chili its richness.

+### Best for:

 - Burgers
 - Meatloaf